wendellpiez/XMLLunchbox/README.md

 ## Run Boxer

-Open a terminal, navigate to your _docker_basex_ directory, and run `./boxer.sh`.
+Open a terminal, navigate to your _docker-basex_ directory, and run `./boxer.sh`.
 This launches BaseX inside the container.
 The steps below all depend on your already having launched the Boxer server in this way.
+When you are finished, you can shut down the container by typing _Ctrl-c_ in this terminal window.

 ### Test your running instance